 As noted yesterday, we were docked right next to Island Princess III, which ferries tourists up and down the Peterborough lift lock.
-By right next to we mean right next to.
+And by “right next to” we really mean right next to.
 Maybe 20 feet away at the most.
-By the end of the weekend’s 200 boat trips, we knew by rote the first 10-minute script of the jokes used by Jody—who assured each group that “Jody is a boy’s name”—to entertain the passengers.
+By the end of the weekend’s 200 boatloads of entertained tourists, we knew by rote the first 10-minute script of the jokes used by Jody—who assured each group that “Jody is a boy’s name”—to entertain the passengers.
 The passengers dutifully laughed.
 We dutifully cringed.

 Looping mostly is a quiet sport, best done alone or in small groups.
 The places we stop generally have been on the smallish side, with few people to molest us.
 Not so in Peterborough.
 In addition to the mess that is Howard Jones, RibFest drew folks from all over the region.
 Just on our dock alone, 11 boats full of merry-makers from Stoney Lake pulled in and partied until literally 3:30 am.
 This is a photo of the calm before the pot-smoking crowd-storm that hit as sundown arrived.
 Everyone surprisingly survived the night, however, and they all took off en masse Sunday morning for their trip home.

 About a kilometer—since we’re in a metric country after all—from the dock was a Zagster Bike Share rack.
 For the quite-reasonable price of $2—Canadian—per hour, the Misty Pearl and Second Wave crews rode over to check out the lift lock.
 It’s just as cool as we imagined.
 Note the same tour boat in the descending pan.
 The lock attendants know Jody’s 15-minute script for the lift ride so between us we pieced the whole thing together without needing to pay.
 Whoopeee!